Don't let real estate industry jargon keep you from becoming a homeowner. I can help you work your way through the process. Call me at 5106010116.

 • Prepare escrow instructions

-• Meet the bank's standards as written in the escrow agreement
+• Comply with the bank's standards as noted in the escrow agreement

 • Accept funds from the buyer